-Most forms of SD-WAN technology create a virtual overlay that is transport-agnostic by abstracting underlying private or public WAN connections, like MPLS, internet broadband, fiber, wireless or Long Term Evolution (LTE).
-This allows enterprises to keep their existing WAN links, while overlay SD-WAN technology centralizes network control and enables agile, real-time traffic management over these links.
+Most forms of SD-WAN technology create a virtual overlay that is transport-agnostic by abstracting underlying private or public WAN connections, like Multiprotocol Label Switching (MPLS), internet broadband, fiber, wireless or Long-Term Evolution (LTE).
+This overlay enables enterprises to keep their existing WAN links, while SD-WAN technology centralizes network control and enables agile, real-time application traffic management over these links.

 How SD-WAN works

-While SD-WAN products and services vary among providers, most are based on one of two types: overlay SD-WAN or network as a service.
-With an overlay SD-WAN, a vendor provides an edge device to the customer that contains the software necessary to run the SD-WAN technology.
+While SD-WAN products and services vary among providers, most are based on one of two types: overlay SD-WAN or network as a service (NaaS).
+With an overlay SD-WAN, a vendor provides a network edge device to the customer that contains the software necessary to run the SD-WAN technology.
 For deployment, the customer plugs its WAN links into the device, which automatically configures itself with the network.

 Segmentation is an essential component of SD-WAN security.
 This method enables enterprises to isolate, prioritize and assign network traffic.
 If traffic from an unknown device requests access to the network, IT can assign network policies to automatically route that traffic through a firewall first.
 Also, IT staff can prioritize high-priority traffic so it always travels on a specific link.
-Most SD-WAN services also incorporate IPsec into their services to authenticate network traffic.
+Most SD-WAN services also incorporate Internet Protocol Security (IPsec) into their services to authenticate network traffic.

-SD-WAN services include a management console or interface to manage traffic, assign policies, and configure devices and sites.
+SD-WAN services include a network management console or interface to manage application traffic, assign policies, and configure devices and sites.
 This interface also helps increase end-to-end network visibility.

 Additionally, many SD-WAN vendors partner with security companies to integrate those security services with SD-WAN technology.

 SD-WAN technology offers a range of benefits to enterprises, including the following: